carbonblack/cb-event-forwarder/OUTPUT.md

    the Event Forwarder.

-The Cb Response Event Forwarder has special support for mapping certain fields in the event message bus into LEEF pre-defined event attributes to support the log correlation and alerting features present in QRadar.
+The EDR Event Forwarder has special support for mapping certain fields in the event message bus into LEEF pre-defined event attributes to support the log correlation and alerting features present in QRadar.
 The following normalization is performed on incoming messages to map their attributes to QRadar's pre-defined event attributes: